lenorakepler/basespace_import/README.md

 # basespace_import
-Helper commands to import reads using basespace's CLI given the name of the sequencing run This is pretty specific to our use case, but should be easily adaptable.
+Helper commands to import reads using basespace's CLI given the name of the sequencing run.

+This is pretty specific to our use case, but should be easily adaptable.